 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

 32-3625.
 Continuing education

-2. Participation other than as a student in educational processes and programs that are approved by the superintendent and that relate to appropriate appraisal theory, practices or techniques, including teaching, program development and preparation of textbooks, monographs, articles and other instructional materials, not to exceed fifty percent of an applicant's continuing education requirements and not for the same course in consecutive renewal periods.
+2. Participation other than as a student in educational processes and programs that are approved by the deputy director and that relate to appropriate appraisal theory, practices or techniques, including teaching, program development and preparation of textbooks, monographs, articles and other instructional materials, not to exceed fifty percent of an applicant's continuing education requirements and not for the same course in consecutive renewal periods.

-D. The superintendent shall adopt rules to ensure that a person who renews the person's license or certificate as a state-licensed or state-certified appraiser follows practices and techniques that provide a high degree of service and protection to members of the public with whom the person deals in the professional relationship under the authority of the license or certificate.
+D. The deputy director shall adopt rules to ensure that a person who renews the person's license or certificate as a state-licensed or state-certified appraiser follows practices and techniques that provide a high degree of service and protection to members of the public with whom the person deals in the professional relationship under the authority of the license or certificate.
 The rules shall include the following:

-F. An amendment or repeal of a rule adopted by the superintendent pursuant to this section may not deprive a state registered trainee appraiser or a state-licensed or state-certified appraiser of credit toward renewal of a license or certificate for any course of instruction that the applicant either completed or enrolled in before the amendment or repeal of the rule that would have qualified for continuing education credit as the rule existed before the repeal or amendment.
+F. An amendment or repeal of a rule adopted by the deputy director pursuant to this section may not deprive a state registered trainee appraiser or a state-licensed or state-certified appraiser of credit toward renewal of a license or certificate for any course of instruction that the applicant either completed or enrolled in before the amendment or repeal of the rule that would have qualified for continuing education credit as the rule existed before the repeal or amendment.

 G. A license or certificate as a registered trainee appraiser or a state-licensed or state-certified appraiser that has been suspended as a result of disciplinary action by the deputy director shall not be reinstated unless the applicant presents evidence of completion of the continuing education required by this chapter.